LAST UPDATED: June 14th 2020

 Yes, you can now use BorrowMyDoggy as normal.
 However it is important that you follow the guidelines of your local government, and ensure that you stay safe by social distancing.

 Please remember if you are dog borrowing you should remember to wash your hands before and after handling a dog and make sure to stay safe by social distancing, even when handing over the dog to the owner.

 Try to keep dog leads and items as clean as possible with sanitising wipes or a hot wash; you can read further tips here.
 Consider using a separate lead and a face covering.

 Our friends at My Family Vets have shared the following: “So far, there’s very little evidence to suggest that dogs can catch the disease.
 There’s also no evidence to suggest that dogs can transfer COVID-19 between humans.
 However, this is a new virus and a rare situation - it’s changing very quickly, so it’s very difficult for anyone to be 100% sure.”

 The RSPCA’s current advice is: “Although there is no evidence that pets can spread the disease, we would advise avoiding contact with other people's pets.”

 If you’re in urgent need of a dog walker please update or create a BorrowMyDoggy owner profile here.
 Hundreds of borrowers have let us know they’re looking to help owners in need due to coronavirus, so once you’ve created your profile you’ll be able to search for local borrowers.

 Our team is also currently working hard on manually connecting owners in need.
-If you’re struggling to find a borrower or you’re a key worker and haven’t got time to find a match, please do contact our help team.
-We will do our best to find a suitable borrower in your area.
+If you’re struggling to find a borrower please do contact our help team.
+We will do our best to find a suitable match in your area.

 We’re so thankful for the amazing help our members give to one another on BorrowMyDoggy.
 If you feel you’re able to help please put a note on your profile and message members to show you’re available.